Rectification of Order under GST

 Timeline to File an application for Rectification

-Taxable individuals / Affected Persons have a precise window of three months from the date of the document, order, notice and any certificate passed by a proper officer to file for rectification.
-However, in scenarios wherein the rectifications are confined to only minor clerical error resulting from inadvertent mistakes, there is no timeline for filing for rectification.
+Taxable individuals / Affected Persons have a precise window of three months from the date of the document, order, notice, and any certificate passed by a proper officer to file for rectification.
+However, in scenarios wherein the rectifications are confined to only minor clerical errors resulting from inadvertent mistakes, there is no timeline for filing for rectification.

-Whereas, contrastingly Section 161 of the Act does not provide for any specific timeframe to submit their report and file for a rectification and thus the officers appointed under the act have no temporal constraints so as to approach the Original authority for Rectification.
+Whereas, contrastingly Section 161 of the Act does not provide for any specific timeframe for the Authorities to submit their report and file for a rectification and thus the officers appointed under the act have no temporal constraints so as to approach the Original authority for Rectification.

 Section 161 further prescribes that a rectification order should be passed within six months from the date of such order/notice/certificate or any other document.